Kelxety/Kelxety/README.md

 - 🌱 I’m using **Angular or React** for the front end

-- Please also check my gitlab account thank :)
+- Please also check my gitlab account thank you :)

 - 👨‍💻 All of my projects are available at [https://jrlapp.vercel.app/](https://jrlapp.vercel.app/)